 Laws do not require a paraplegic or someone with frequent seizures to wear a mask.
 Special consideration is required for deaf and hard of hearing who read lips.
 Current CDC guidelines exempt these and others from wearing masks—with a doctor‘s authorization.
 “Masks should NOT be worn by children under the age of 2 or anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.”… “Some people, such as people with intellectual and developmental disabilities, mental health conditions or other sensory sensitivities, may have challenges wearing a mask.”
 State governors can modify local requirements.

 There is a need to better address the sign language community.
-Clear plastic sewn within an area cut away from face masks became popular three months after the pandemic began.
+A sheet of clear plastic sewn within an area cut away from face masks became popular three months after the pandemic began.
 On top of the delay in creating them, Sarah Katz, a deaf writer, and others in the deaf community have also expressed concern about clear masks’ functionality.
 “Many complain that clear masks fog up.”
 This is a case where those who are not part of a group make assumptions about the effectiveness of a given solution.

 What happens when someone who is legally exempt from wearing a mask enters a public place that requires such?
 In theory, the polycarbonate barriers at checkout counters along with the masks worn by the majority of others respecting social distancing prevail.
 In practice, the “anti-maskers” become the target of YouTube shaming and belittlement.
 There is a 5-figure fine for harassing or impeding the activity of someone who is legally exempt from wearing a mask.
 Make sure you have an exemption card before enforcing this position.